 REFILL DELAY - The REFILL DELAY is used only on batch units.
 It is the amount of time that the unit has to refill after the dump cycle.
 If the unit does not refill before the time on the refill delay is at zero the unit will give a "dry chamber empty" error.
+This delay is not shown in Autoflow Mode.

-FILL 1 DELAY - In units that the Autoflow controls one fill system, the value set on the fill 1 delay is the amount of time that fill system number one runs after grain reaches the drying chamber high level rotary switch.
-The fill 1 delay should be set long enough so that the drying chamber high level rotary switch is covered with enough grain that the fill system does not start and stop frequently in the dry cycle due to settling or shrinkage; but, the fill 1 delay should be set short enough so that grain does not reach the drying chamber overflow rotary switch.
+HI LEVEL SW DELAY - The value set on the HI LEVEL SW delay is the amount of time that fill system runs after grain reaches the drying chamber high level rotary switch.
+The HI LEVEL SW delay should be set long enough so that the drying chamber high level rotary switch is covered with enough grain that the fill system does not start and stop frequently in the dry cycle due to settling or shrinkage; but, the HI LEVEL SW delay should be set short enough so that grain does not reach the drying chamber overflow rotary switch.
+FILL 1 DELAY - This delay is not used in units with only one fill system controlled by the Autoflow.
+The value set on the fill 1 delay is the amount of time that fill system number one runs after grain reaches the drying chamber high level rotary switch.